 Note-taking app Agenda uses this model, promising a free product without time limits that can be tailor-made to your requirements with the addition of paid, individual premium features.

 No one likes adverts.
-People can just about put up with them in the side-panel of a screen, but when they’re interrupting your music or your game play, the idea of getting rid of them entirely is very appealing.
+People can just about put up with them in the side panel of a screen, but when they’re interrupting your music, video or gameplay, the idea of getting rid of them entirely is very appealing.

 If you use ads to support your free product, it’s worth offering a premium, ad-free version.
 Spotify is a widely-used example of a program whose premium upgrade involves the permanent removal of all ads.

-Many games, for example the popular iOS and Android word game Words With Friends, also offer the option of a one-off payment to ‘upgrade’ to a version of the game uninterrupted by adverts.
+This is also a popular route for iOS and Android game developers, who offer the option of a one-off payment to ‘upgrade’ to a version of the game uninterrupted by adverts.

-The last thing you want to do is make the freemium option so comprehensive there’s no drive to upgrade, so why not style your freemium model on the premium model but just highlight or grey out the options that are unavailable unless you upgrade?
+The last thing you want to do is make the freemium product so comprehensive that there’s no drive to upgrade.
+So, why not style your freemium product on the premium version but just grey out the features that are unavailable unless you pay?

-If upgrading even begins to look like a hassle to your freemium user, they’re likely to rethink or even give up on going premium.
-Users are far more likely to abandon their purchase if there are too many hurdles to jump to get what they want.
+You need to make the transition as easy and smooth as possible.
+Users are far more likely to abandon their purchase if there are too many hurdles to jump over to get what they want.

-It’s a good idea for your business to consider collecting payment details when each user begins using your free product, as according to Tomasz Tunguz an average of 10% of unassisted leads convert when payment is collected before the use of a trial or free product.
-This is compared to the 4% who convert when payment hasn’t previously been collected.
+This is why it is a good idea for your business to collect payment details when each user begins using your free product, where possible.
+According to Tomasz Tunguz , an average of 10% of unassisted leads convert when the payment method (like credit card details) is collected before the use of a trial or free product.
+That’s compared to the 4% who convert when payment details haven’t previously been collected.